 - Healthy-ish: Yes, it's a cake, but with no frosting on top and almond flour and ricotta cheese in the mix, this is a sweet treat you won't feel guilty about eating.

-🥗 Ingredients for Lemon Ricotta Cake
+Lemon Ricotta Cake Recipe Ingredients

 - Ricotta Cheese: I prefer whole milk ricotta for this recipe, but beware, ricotta cheese can be quite different between brands.
 Some are more dense, with a small curd, and some are lighter and fluffier.
 In general, higher quality ingredients will produce a higher quality cake.
 Test this recipe with your favorite version of ricotta, and try another brand if you don’t think the texture is quite right.
 Or, you can make your own (see FAQ below).

 - Almond Flour: Almond meal and almond flour are terms used for the same thing—both mean finely ground almonds.
 The majority of almond flour products are made by finely grinding blanched almonds (almonds where the skins have been removed).
 Almond meal can mean finely ground blanched or unblanched almonds, and almond meal may be a coarser grind than almond flour.
-In general, I prefer almond flour for my baking recipes. you could try hazelnut flour as well, for a different flavor.
+In general, I prefer almond flour for my baking recipes.

 - Olive Oil: Choose a mild olive oil for baking (unless you love the flavor of strong olive oil!).
 No need to buy an expensive, fancy one at the store either—just a basic olive oil is fine.